everpress-co/mailster/readme.txt

 * improved: subscriber query now search for ID as well.
 * fixed: notifications to multiple addresses.
 * fixed: modules without content sometimes preserve in the campaign.
-* fixed: issue with RSS campaigns on time based autoresponders.
+* fixed: issue with RSS campaigns on time based auto responders.
 * fixed: wrong subscriber count if status "pending" in subscriber query.
 * fixed: cumulative count calculations.
 * fixed: redirecting issue with spaces in URLs.